 The difference between Supervised and Unsupervised learning depends on whether labels are available or not.
 To illustrate the difference, let’s consider the following scenario:

 You are given a set of dog images and need to identify whether or not there are German Shepherd dogs in those images.
 If you know in advance what a German Shepherd dog looks like, solving this task would be way easier than identifying meaningful patterns in the images, figuring out similarities between dogs, and grouping the dog images into different groups.

 Data mining vs Machine Learning

 Data mining is the process of finding anomalies, patterns, and correlations within large data sets.
-It uses a broad range of techniques that allows you to use “mined” information to increase revenues, cut costs, improve customer relationships, reduce risks, and solve other business problems.
+It uses a broad range of techniques that allows you to use “mined” information to increase revenues, cut costs, improve customer relationships, reduce risks, and solve many business problems.
 Data mining intersects with Machine Learning.
 Here are some major differences:

 |Data mining||Machine Learning|

 |Allows semi-automatically extract knowledge and rules from a large amount of existing data that you can use for the decision-making process in the future||Using existing data for the creation of new algorithms that can automatically make accurate decisions and predictions in the future|